Minnie Dean: Murder case and execution

-In 1895, Dean was observed boarding a train carrying a young baby and a hatbox, but was later observed leaving the same train without the baby and only the hatbox.
+On 2 May 1895, Dean was observed boarding a train in Winton carrying a young baby and a hatbox, but was later observed departing at Lumsden without the baby and with only the hatbox.
 As railway porters later testified, the hatbox was suspiciously heavy.
 A woman, Jane Hornsby, came forward claiming to have given her granddaughter, Eva, to Dean, and clothes identified as belonging to this child were found at Dean's residence, but Dean could not produce the child herself.
 A search along the railway line found no sign of the child.
-Dean was arrested and charged with murder.
+Dean was arrested on 9 May 1895, and charged with murder.
 Her garden was dug up, and three bodies (two of babies, and one of a boy estimated to be three years old) were uncovered.
 An inquest found that one child (Eva) had died of suffocation and one, later identified as one-year-old Dorothy Edith Carter, had died from an overdose of laudanum (used on children to sedate them).
 The cause of death for the third child was not determined.
 Dean was charged with their murder.